Book 2 in the Epic Revolutionary Saga

 Book two: The Declaration, the Sword, and the Spy (2020) March 1775-July 1776: covers events from Lexington and Concord through the Declaration of Independence.

-Book three: The Escape, the Marquis and the Forge (2021) August 1776-June 1778: covers events from the Battle of New York with the arrival of British forces through Valley Forge, including the Marquis de Lafayette's arrival from France.
+Book three: The Marquis, the Escape, and the Fox (2023) April 1776-April 1777: covers events from the Battle of New York with the arrival of British forces through the escape of Marquis de Lafayette from France.

-Book five: The Rise, the Fall and the Jewel (2025) October 1781-1865): covers the rise of the United States of America and the formation of the government through the Constitution and the Bill of Rights.
+Book six: The Rise, the Fall and the Jewel (2029) October 1781-1865: covers the rise of the United States of America and the formation of the government through the Constitution and the Bill of Rights.
 Concludes the Revolutionary Saga into the nineteenth century with liberty and justice for all.

 Jenny with Mark Schneider (Marquis de Lafayette and below, "Bloody" Banastre Tarleton)